What Is an SEO Audit?

 1. Benchmark Your Rankings and Understand Your Competitors

-Before you dive deep into a technical or on-page audit, you need to understand the competition.
+Before diving deep into a technical SEO or on-page audit, you need to understand the competition.

 Whether you are working on a new site for the first time or are auditing as part of your ongoing strategy, the more you know about what other players in the same space are doing, the better your chance of success.

-You need to benchmark your site's rankings as well as profile your performance against the competition.
+You need to benchmark your site’s rankings and profile your performance against the competition.

 Benchmarking Your Site’s Rankings